Constitutional status of Cornwall: Governmental positions in the 20th and 21st centuries

-In 2008, the government said it will not be undertaking a review of the constitutional status of Cornwall and will not be changing the status of the county.
+In 2008, the government said it would not be undertaking a review of the constitutional status of Cornwall and would not be changing the status of the county.
 The Justice Minister, Michael Wills, replying to a question from Andrew George MP, stated that "Cornwall is an administrative county of England, electing MPs to the UK Parliament, and is subject to UK legislation.
 It has always been an integral part of the Union.
 The Government have no plans to alter the constitutional status of Cornwall."
+On 26 July 2007, David Cameron appointed Mark Prisk as Shadow Minister for Cornwall, although there was no formal government post for him to shadow.
+This would bring Cornwall into line with Scotland, Wales and Northern Ireland, all of whom have their own respective ministerial level departments.
+The post and associated department was not made official when the Conservative party went into government with the Liberal Democrats in 2010 however.

 In 2015, Cornwall was granted a devolution deal, the first of its kind given to a council authority.
-It was criticised by devolution campaigners and nationalists for not ceding enough powers to Cornwall - Mebyon Kernow leader Dick Cole argued Cornwall should be given devolution powers like those of Wales or Scotland.
+It was criticised by devolution campaigners and nationalists for not ceding enough powers to Cornwall – Mebyon Kernow leader Dick Cole argued Cornwall should be given devolution powers like those of Wales or Scotland.

+In July 2025, Cornwall Council passed a motion calling for Cornwall to be recognised as the "fifth nation of the United Kingdom", alongside the other Celtic nations.
+Council leader and Liberal Democrat Leigh Frost stated the new status would provide Cornwall with greater funding, stronger representation and a "seat at the table" for national decision-making.
+The motion was put forward by Mebyon Kernow leader, Dick Cole, and received 53 votes in support, 22 in opposition and two abstaining.
+Of those opposed, included a majority of Reform UK councillors raising concerns over higher taxes and a loss of British national identity.
+The council will now write to Prime Minister Keir Starmer, Deputy Prime Minister Angela Rayner and engage with MPs to build support to recognise Cornwall's new status.

 Moves for recognition of legal autonomy

 The Duchy of Cornwall

-The duchy was established in 1337 out of the former earldom of Cornwall by Edward III of England for his son, Edward, Prince of Wales, the "Black Prince", who became the first Duke of Cornwall.
-The duke obtained greater rights over Cornwall than the earls had previously exercised.
-These increased powers over Cornwall included the right to appoint sheriffs, bona vacantia, treasure trove, and a separate exchequer.
-Most of these rights are still exercised by the duchy.
 The Kilbrandon Report (1969–1971) into the British constitution recommends that, when referring to Cornwall, official sources should "on all appropriate occasions" use the designation of duchy when referring to Cornwall itself, in recognition of its "special relationship" with the Crown.

 In 1780 Edmund Burke sought to curtail further the power of the Crown by removing the various principalities which he said existed as different aspects of the monarchy within the country:

-Some Cornish people, including Cornish Solidarity and the group claiming to be the Revived Cornish Stannary Parliament, argue that Cornwall has a de jure status apart as a sovereign duchy extraterritorial to England.
-A commonly cited basis for this argument is a case of arbitration between the Crown and the Duchy of Cornwall (the Cornish Foreshore Case) in which the officers of the duchy successfully argued that the duchy enjoyed many of the rights and prerogatives of a county palatine and that although the duke was not granted royal jurisdiction, was considered to be quasi-sovereign within his Duchy of Cornwall.

 The arbitration, as instructed by the Crown, was based on legal argument and documentation, and led to the Cornwall Submarine Mines Act 1858.
 The officers of the duchy, based on its researches, made this submission: